 Seiza!
 Kneel down

 Mokuso!
 Close your eyes.
-Clear your mind
+Clear your mind, relax your breathing

 Mokuso yame!
 Open your eyes

 Sensei ni rei!
 Bow to the instructor

 Otagai ni rei!
 Bow to each other

 At the end of class

 We line up formally again, kneel down as we did at the beginning of the class, then recite the dojo kun (code of conduct for students attending the training hall).
 The dojo kun consists of five precepts, all of equal importance: